Telemus Capital LLC Grows Holdings in Edwards Lifesciences Co. (NYSE:EW)

-Telemus Capital LLC increased its position in shares of Edwards Lifesciences Co.
-(NYSE:EW – Get Rating) by 47.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 8,876 shares of the medical research company’s stock after buying an additional 2,876 shares during the period.
-Telemus Capital LLC’s holdings in Edwards Lifesciences were worth $1,045,000 at the end of the most recent reporting period.
+Telemus Capital LLC raised its stake in Edwards Lifesciences Co.
+(NYSE:EW – Get Rating) by 47.9% in the 1st quarter, according to its most recent filing with the SEC.
+The fund owned 8,876 shares of the medical research company’s stock after purchasing an additional 2,876 shares during the period.
+Telemus Capital LLC’s holdings in Edwards Lifesciences were worth $1,045,000 as of its most recent SEC filing.

 Edwards Lifesciences (NYSE:EW – Get Rating) last announced its earnings results on Tuesday, April 26th.
 The medical research company reported $0.60 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.58 by $0.02.
 The business had revenue of $1.34 billion during the quarter, compared to analysts’ expectations of $1.31 billion.
 Edwards Lifesciences had a net margin of 28.72% and a return on equity of 25.80%.
 The firm’s revenue for the quarter was up 10.2% on a year-over-year basis.
 During the same quarter last year, the company posted $0.54 EPS.
 On average, equities analysts anticipate that Edwards Lifesciences Co. will post 2.57 earnings per share for the current year.

-In other Edwards Lifesciences news, CEO Michael A. Mussallem sold 32,550 shares of the stock in a transaction dated Tuesday, March 22nd.
-The shares were sold at an average price of $112.36, for a total transaction of $3,657,318.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Michael A. Mussallem sold 19,875 shares of the stock in a transaction dated Tuesday, June 14th.
-The stock was sold at an average price of $86.96, for a total transaction of $1,728,330.00.
-Following the sale, the chief executive officer now directly owns 157,353 shares in the company, valued at approximately $13,683,416.88.
+In other Edwards Lifesciences news, CEO Michael A. Mussallem sold 19,875 shares of the stock in a transaction dated Tuesday, June 14th.
+The shares were sold at an average price of $86.96, for a total transaction of $1,728,330.00.
+Following the sale, the chief executive officer now owns 157,353 shares of the company’s stock, valued at approximately $13,683,416.88.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Michael A. Mussallem sold 32,550 shares of the stock in a transaction dated Tuesday, March 22nd.
+The stock was sold at an average price of $112.36, for a total transaction of $3,657,318.00.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 236,715 shares of company stock valued at $24,986,114 in the last quarter.
 1.29% of the stock is currently owned by corporate insiders.

 Edwards Lifesciences Company Profile (Get Rating)